noahpresler/semesterly/dev/projects.md

 ## Creating a Feature Branch

+**Note:** You do not have to do this if you are the only one working on the branch.
+Just create your own local branch and create a PR there.

 1. Make sure you are on the `develop` branch in the [Github repository](https://github.com/jhuopensource/semesterly).
 Click on the dropdown where you can search or create a branch, and create a branch from here called